-This publication was produced in the United States of America.
+This publication was developed for products and services offered in the United States of America.
 IBM may not offer the products, services, or features discussed in this document in other countries, and the information is subject to change without notice.
 Consult your local IBM representative for information on the products, services, and features available in your area.